jdi-docs/jdi-light/source/includes/_tutorial.md

     @UI("#user-name") public static Text userName;
 }
 ```
-Let’s develop our first simple Page Objects and see how our test case will look like.
-We Home Page with list few elements: <br/>
+Let’s develop our first simple Page Object and see how the test case will look like.
+We hava the Home Page with few elements: <br/>
 - **user icon** - to open Login Form <br/>
 - **name, password** - two textfield on Login form<br/>
 - **login button** - button for Login<br/>
 - **user name** - element that will appear on after success login<br/>

-In order to make the code simple in JDI Light, we can use unified annotations **@UI("...")** that handle both Css and XPath locators and reduce the length of our code. <br/>
+In order to make the code simple in JDI Light, we can use unified annotation **@UI("...")** that handle both Css and XPath locators and reduce the length of the code. <br/>
-And of course we can use one of the main JDI Light feature: Typified elements like **TextField, Button, Text**. <br/>
+And of course we can use one of the main JDI Light feature: Typified elements like **TextField, Button** and **Text**. <br/>
 And one more good news.
 We can make elements on Page Object static and keep tests more clear and obvious. <br/></br>

 ```java